 Responsible dog ownership means more than simply loving your dog.
 Dog ownership is a serious commitment that takes time and energy.
 Over recent years there have been a number of widely publicised dog attacks reported in the media nationwide.
 Few of these would have happened if the dog owner had ensured their dog was under control at all times and had been paying attention to ensure that the dog was happy and that the situation was appropriate.
 Central Hawke's Bay District Council's Animal Services Team is committed to preventing such incidents by a combination of education, prevention and enforcement.

 Please play your part in ensuring that dog ownership is a pleasant experience for everyone.

 We identify and return more dogs because of their microchips than any other reason.
 Dogs that are microchipped are saved to a National Dog Database - meaning that no matter where in the country they are when lost, they can be reunited with you.

-All dogs are legally required to be microchipped.
+Since 1 July 2006, all dogs registered in New Zealand for the first time (except farm dogs used for stock control) must be microchipped.
 Our Animal Services team can microchip your dog for about half the cost as it would to go through the vet.
 If you are interested, please get in touch to arrange an appointment.

 The Dog Control Act 1996 makes councils responsible for the control of dogs and makes the registration of dogs mandatory each year.
 The Annual Dog Safety and Control Report 2018-19 presents currently available information on dog populations, dog attacks, enforcement and prosecutions.